C-Sto/recursebuster/README.md

         Maximum directories to perform busting on concurrently NOTE: directories will still be brute forced, this setting simply directs how many should be concurrently bruteforced (default 1)
   -ext string
         Extensions to append to checks.
 Multiple extensions can be specified, comma separate them.
+  -https
+        Use HTTPS instead of HTTP.
   -k    Ignore SSL check
   -len
-        Show and write the length of the response -noget
+        Show, and write the length of the response -noget
         Do not perform a GET request (only use HEAD request/response) -o string